Updated: Feb 7

 Not being able to stand up for oneself or others.

 Is guilt always a negative emotion?

-Your values define what you are and what you want from life.
-Social pressures can be very intense, but you have the responsibility to decide what is acceptable for you or not, define what is critical to you and set the boundaries you find suitable for yourself.
-Therefore, evaluating and defining your values is crucial before you begin to work on guilt.
+Your values define who you are and what you want from life.
+Social pressures can be very intense.
+You have the responsibility to decide what is acceptable for you or not, define what is critical to you and set the boundaries you find suitable for yourself.
+Therefore, evaluating and defining your values and what is important to you is crucial before working on guilt.
 Your values will help you decide which is the best direction to take when you experience conflicts between your emotional and rational needs,

-Determining your Values will lead you toward your authentic self.
+Determining your values will take you closer to your authentic self.

-Guilt can arise when a working mother is torn between the desire of a successful career or the need for money and the feeling of not spending enough time with her child.
-Or someone may experience guilt after making a choice closer to their needs that goes against the principle they have been raised with.
+For example, guilt can arise when a working mother is torn between the wish of a successful career and the feeling of not spending enough time with her child; or one may experience guilt after making a choice closer to their needs, but against the rules, he or she has been raised with.
 Making choices and living your life according to your beliefs can be tough, as it is to accept the responsibility of the outcome.

 Why am I experiencing guilt when I don't do wrong?

 While guilt is a primary natural emotion, most of the times, the reasons why you experience guilt are learned.
 They are absorbed from the environment you live in, by interacting with your family, friends and teachers, you learn what is felt as socially acceptable or not.
 Feelings of guilt and shame begin when your individual needs and beliefs clash with social norms.
 The reasons why one may experience guilt will differ from another, and so will be the intensity of the emotions experienced.
 A thorough evaluation of the situation and possibly a chat with someone trustful can clarify why it feels so hard on you.
 Feelings of guilt are often deeply rooted and are hard to address.
 It takes some time to master the ability to separate what is expected from you to what makes true sense to you.

 How do I stop feeling guilty?